DRsamuraiii/NyvoHabit/docs/SECURITY.md

 <br>

   > [!WARNING]
-  > This policy and All the contents and guides inside , Must be taken serious during all part's of the developement proccess , Including each version.
+  > This policy and all the contents and guides inside must be taken seriously during all parts of the development process and during each version.
 ---
 <br>